 There are some video games that excel at treading that fine line between “I’ve GOTTA play just ONE MORE LEVEL because this is FANTASTIC” and “I’m going to take this controller, run it over with my car, gather up the pieces, smash them into smaller pieces with an old, ugly hammer, gather up the smaller pieces, stuff them into a sack, and then throw that sack off a bridge” – Not A Hero is one of those games.

-For those unfamiliar, Not A Hero by Roll7 is a very-fast-paced, sometimes panicky, side-scrolling blast-em-up that casts you as one of several unlockable characters who are working for a bunnyman named Bunnylord who’s ONLY RUNNING FOR MAYOR, people.
+Not A Hero by Roll7 is a very-fast-paced, sometimes panicky, side-scrolling blast-em-up that casts you as one of several unlockable characters who are working for a bunnyman named Bunnylord who’s ONLY RUNNING FOR MAYOR, people.
 The better you do at shooting bad guys and blowing things up, the higher his approval rating climbs.

 Not sure about you, but I just don’t trust that guy there.